Nacbotics-dev/Go-Insure/README.md

 # Go-Insure

-This is a decentralized insurance application built on Algorand blockchain technology.
+This is a decentralized insurance application built on **[Algorand](https://developer.algorand.org/)** blockchain technology using the **[Goracle](https://www.goracle.io/)** protocol.
 It aims to provide an alternative and transparent approach to traditional insurance by leveraging the benefits of decentralization and smart contracts.

 ## Problems with Traditional Insurance